httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

    an informative reference:
    <https://github.com/httpwg/http-extensions/issues/1159>.

+*  Moved instruction to ignore cookies with empty cookie-name and cookie-value from section 5.3 to 5.4.

 # Acknowledgements
 {:numbered="false"}
 RFC 6265 was written by Adam Barth.
 This document is a minor update of